haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 - **w_elec**: to tune the weight of the Electrostatic term
 - **w_desolv**: to tune the weight of the Desolvation term
 - **w_air**: to tune the weight of the Ambiguous Restraints term
-- **w_bsa**: to tune the weight of the Burried Surface Area term
+- **w_bsa**: to tune the weight of the Buried Surface Area term

-Note that, if a parameter is not tuned, the defaults scoring function weights are used.
+Note that, if a parameter is not tuned, the default scoring function weights are used.

 As an example, this command would tune the Van der Walls term during the evaluation of the complex: